 Apple’s iPhone and iPad take photos in the HEIF image format by default.
 These photos have the HEIC file extension.
-Windows 10 can view HEIC files in just a few clicks—or you can convert them to standard JPEGs and view them anywhere.
+Windows 10 or Windows 11 can view HEIC files in just a few clicks—or you can convert them to standard JPEGs and view them anywhere.

 On modern versions of Windows 10, you can install support for HEIC image files in just a few clicks.
 This works on Windows 11, too.